jorritspee/Application-on-Nuts-Notified-Pull/README.md

 }
 ```

-#### 4.1.2.2 Filler organization
+#### 4.1.2.2 Receiving Organization

-A filler service must be registered for the filler organization:
+A filler service must be registered for the Receiving Organization:

 ```json
 {